haiwen/seafile-admin-docs/manual/deploy/https_with_nginx.md

 Follow the instructions on the screen.

 Upon successful verification, Certbot saves the certificate files in a directory named after the host name in  ```/etc/letsencrypt/live```.
+For the host name seafile.example.com, the files are stored in `/etc/letsencrypt/live/seafile.example.com`.

 ### Enabling SSL module of Nginx (optional)